fbpx

 She was bold, brazen, with an impressive “get-out-of-my-way” attitude and racing style.
 She would take command of a race and preferred to lead rather than follow.
 This courageous attitude also helped to break through the stigma held against women runners of the time.
 She dared to be the only woman in a race.
 She inspired many other women to get into the sport and reach high.

 Schwam trained hard and raced hard.
 She always knew what she was doing.
-Nick Marshall, who ran against her observed, “she set lofty goals for herself and she was gutsy enough to go after them with wild abandon.
+Ultrarunning historian, Nick Marshall, observed, “She set lofty goals for herself and she was gutsy enough to go after them with wild abandon.
 She might soar, or she might crash, but either way it was going to be a maximum effort.”
-She thoroughly enjoyed competitive racing where limits were explored and tested often.
+She thoroughly enjoyed competitive racing, where limits were explored and tested often.

 Bronx, New York

-At the early age of five, Marcy Schwam started to take up tennis and dreamed of becoming a professional tennis player.
+At the early age of five, Schwam started to take up tennis and dreamed of becoming a professional tennis player.
 Her father commented, “Marcy never walked anywhere.
 She was in constant motion all the time.
 She was also very competitive.
 If she lost at Monopoly as a kid, she wouldn’t talk to you for a week.”

-In high school she was very athletic and played basketball, softball, volleyball, field hockey and even lacrosse.
-She did some running but it was just a way to stay fit for tennis.
+In high school, she was very athletic and played basketball, softball, volleyball, field hockey and even lacrosse.
+She did some running, but it was just a way to stay fit for tennis.
 To her, there was nothing else in the world that counted except playing tennis.

 First Running Races

-Schwam started running some races in 1972, at the age of 21.
+Schwam started running some races in 1972 at the age of 21.
 She explained, “As a sophomore in college in 1972, I ran a 3-mile race in Pittsburgh.
 I was on the tennis team and a friend on the cross-country team talked me into it.
 I was running to and from tennis practice and someone dared me to run the Boston Marathon.”

 Start of 1973 Boston Marathon

 In 1972, the Boston Marathon opened their race to women for the first time.
 Schwam entered the next year in 1973, a true pioneer women’s distance runner.
 The Boston Athletic Association sent entrants blue or pink entrant postcards depending on their gender and sent her a blue card with the name Marc.
 Apparently, they just couldn’t get used to the fact that women were running marathons.
 It took effort getting that corrected at check-in.
-She was one of only 12 women to run, finished in 4:50 and said, “I really wanted to prove that women could do these types of things.
+She was one of only 12 women to run, finished in 4:50, and said, “I really wanted to prove that women could do these types of things.
 There was such a stigma about women and long-distance running that needed to be proven false and I took that upon myself to do.”

 Competitive Tennis